How to Register for a Sales Tax Permit in Minnesota

 - North American Industry Classification System (NAICS) code

 - Date business activities began or will begin

 How is sales tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
-This tax is collected by the business who then sends it to the Minnesota Department of Revenue.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+This tax is collected by the business which is then sent to the Minnesota Department of Revenue.